EbiPenMan/foundry-damn-vulnerable-defi-v3-solutions/README.md

 **A set of challenges to learn offensive security of smart contracts in Ethereum.**

-This repository is a Foundry-based implementation of the original [Damn Vulnerable DeFi](https://github.com/tinchoabbate/damn-vulnerable-defi/tree/v3.0.0) project.
+This repository is Solutions of the
+[Foundry-based  Damn Vulnerable DeFi V3](https://github.com/EbiPenMan/foundry-damn-vulnerable-defi-v3) project.
 The challenges feature flash loans, price oracles, governance, NFTs, lending pools, smart contract wallets, timelocks, and more!

-## Play

-Visit [damnvulnerabledefi.xyz](https://damnvulnerabledefi.xyz) to access the challenges.

 ## How to Use